NervanaSystems/ngraph/doc/sphinx/source/core/constructing-graphs/execute.rst

 * :ref:`Using complete shapes <scenario_one>`
 * :ref:`Using partial shapes <scenario_two>`

+The nGraph :abbr:`Intermediate Representation (IR)` uses a strong, dynamic type system, including static shapes.
+This means that at compilation, every tensor (or, equivalently, every node output) in the graph is assigned **complete shape information**; that is, one and only one shape.
+The static process by which this assignment takes place is called :term:`shape propagation`.

 In the :ref:`first scenario <scenario_one>`, the :term:`model description`
 walk-through is based on the :file:`abc.cpp` code in the ``/doc/examples/abc``